-- Q: Can my parent or guardian discuss my ACCE status with NRCC faculty or staff?
+- Q: May my parent or guardian discuss my ACCE status with NRCC faculty or staff?

-- Q: When should I start/finish my community service project?
+- Q: When should I start/finish my volunteer service hours?

-- Q: Where can I complete my community service project?
+- Q: Where can I complete my required ACCE community service?

-A: Community Service projects are managed and assigned by individual localities.
-All community service questions should be directed to the following:
+A: ACCE community service is managed and assigned by individual localities.
+All community service questions should be directed to the following individuals: